Top Southern Baptists plan to release secret list of abusers - NewsBreak

 Top Southern Baptists plan to release secret list of abusers

-(AP) — Top administrative leaders for the Southern Baptist Convention, the largest Protestant denomination in America, said Tuesday that they will release a secret list of hundreds of pastors and other church-affiliated personnel accused of sexual abuse.

-An attorney for the SBC’s Executive Committee announced the decision during a virtual meeting called in response to a scathing investigative report detailing how th e committee mishandled allegations of sex abuse and stonewalled numerous survivors .
-The committee anticipates releasing the list Thursday.
+An attorney for the SBC's Executive Committee announced the decision during a virtual meeting called in response to a scathing investigative report detailing how the committee mishandled allegations of sex abuse and stonewalled numerous survivors.

 During the meeting, top leaders and several committee members vowed to work toward changing the culture of the denomination and to listen more attentively to survivors' voices and stories.